faddiv/ParamsSourceGenerator/SourceGeneratorMeasurements.md

 ## SyntaxFactory

-This test measures how the source generation performs on simple case when the SytaxFactory is used:
+This test measures how the source generation performs on simple case when the SyntaxFactory is used:

 | Method       | Mean     | Error    | StdDev   | Gen0     | Gen1     | Allocated |
 |------------- |---------:|---------:|---------:|---------:|---------:|----------:|